NENUKORAH/Final_Project/README.md

 - We will be using python and scikit-learn to present a provisional machine learning model that stands in for the final machine learning model.

-- This model will take data from the provisional database and output labels for input data.-
+- This model will take data from the provisional database and output labels for input data.